kevpercy/moodle-browser-extension/README.md

 ### Firefox

 Go to the latest [Releases](https://github.com/kevpercy/moodle-tracker-browser-extension/releases) page.
 Click on the .xpi file and follow the instructions, and it will install automatically.

+### Chrome

+Chrome sucks for installing extensions outside of the Chrome Web Store, and I'm not paying $5 to upload it there.